Raw Leiba

 Raw Leiba is an American actor, producer, stunt coordinator, former athlete and model.

 Career

 Leiba played Stringer Bell's bodyguard in three episodes of The Wire: "Reformation", "Middle Ground" and "Mission Accomplished".
 He was named Gym Magazines "Fittest Human" for 2007.
 In 2015, he appeared in a film called The Mint.
-Leiba appeared in the 2015 film Bone Tomahawk, where he starred in a role as the main antagonist called "Wolf Skull", the savage and mute leader of an extremely violent cannibalistic mute clan, called the "Troglodytes".
+Leiba appeared in the 2015 film Bone Tomahawk, where he acted in a role as a major antagonist called "Wolf Skull", a savage and mute member of an extremely violent cannibalistic mute clan, called the "Troglodytes".